 Sweet crab, peppery rocket, and salty parmesan cheese baked over flakey shortcrust pastry.

-If you’ve ever made a classic lemon tart or even a creme brulee than you’ll recognise the method used in this recipe.
-The only sweet element in this though is the luscious crab meat that’s been encased in a rich and creamy savoury custard infused with a deeply flavoured fish stock.
-This is a tart that tastes of the sea….
+If you’ve ever made a classic lemon tart or even a creme brulee then you’ll recognise the method used in this recipe.
+The only sweet element in this though is the luscious crab meat that’s been encased in a rich and creamy savoury custard infused with deeply flavoured fish stock.
+This is a tart that tastes of the sea…

 While we’re talking about baking blind that is indeed arborio rice you see in the photo above.
 I had nothing else to hand, no kidney beans, long grain rice, or anything cheaper.
 Plus I was too lazy to make another trip to the shops.

-Its only now, as I write this that I remember I could’ve used flour.
-It’s ideal for this purpose you can pack it into the corners of the tart ring and fill it up so it weighs down the pastry..and it would of meant I could have some risotto for lunch tomorrow.
-Theres also these Ceramic beads you can get which are great as they retain heat and help cook the pastry a little quicker, plus they can be cleaned and used again and again… I might have to invest in some.
+It’s only now, as I write this that I remember I could’ve used flour.
+It’s ideal for this purpose you can pack it into the corners of the tart ring and fill it up so it weighs down the pastry..and it would have meant I could have some risotto for lunch tomorrow.
+There are also these Ceramic beads you can get which are great as they retain heat and help cook the pastry a little quicker, plus they can be cleaned and used again and again… I might have to invest in some.

-I used a shortcrust pastry for this tart and it works well, but feel free to use whatever type of pastry you like, even a store bought one if you’re tight for time.
-I haven’t give a recipe for shortcrust pastry here….I reckon there’s already enough out there in cyber space without adding another.
+I used a shortcrust pastry for this tart and it works well, but feel free to use whatever type of pastry you like, even a store-bought one if you’re tight for time.
+I haven’t given a recipe for shortcrust pastry here….I reckon there’s already enough out there in cyberspace without adding another.

 For the amounts listed you will need a tart ring 8 inches wide by 1 inch deep

 - 150 g (5 oz) shortcrust pastry